lightly-ai/NvidiaTLTActiveLearning/README.md

 3. Install [nvidia docker2](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
 4. Get an [NGC account and API key](https://ngc.nvidia.com/catalog).

-To make all relevant directories accessible to the Nvidia TLT, we need to mount the current working directory and the `yolo_v4/specs` directory to the Nvidia TLT docker.
-We do so with the `mount.py` script.
+To make all relevant directories accessible to the Nvidia TLT, you need to mount the current working directory and the `yolo_v4/specs` directory to the Nvidia TLT docker.
+You can do so with the provided `mount.py` script.

 ```
 python mount.py
 ```

-Next, we need to specify all training configurations.
+Next, you need to specify all training configurations.
 The Nvidia TLT expects all training configurations in a `.txt` file which is stored in the `yolo_v4/specs/` directory.
 For the purpose of this tutorial we provide an example in `yolo_v4_minneapple.txt`.
 The most important differences to the example script provided by Nvidia are:
 - Anchor Shapes: We made the anchor boxes smaller since the largest bounding boxes in our dataset are only approximately 50 pixels wide.
 - Augmentation Config: We set the output width and height of the augmentations to 704 and 1280 respectively.
 This corresponds to the shape of our images.
 - Target Class Mapping: To do transfer learning, we made a target class mapping from `car` to `apple`.
 This means that everytime the model would now predict a car, it predicts an apple instead.

 ### 1.3 Data <a name=data>
-We will use the [MinneApple fruit detection dataset](https://conservancy.umn.edu/handle/11299/206575).
+In this tutorial we will use the [MinneApple fruit detection dataset](https://conservancy.umn.edu/handle/11299/206575).
 It consists of 670 training images of apple trees, annotated for detection and segmentation.
 The dataset contains images of trees with red and green apples.

 **Note:** The Nvidia TLT expects the data and labels in the KITTI format.
 This means they expect one folder containing the images and one folder containing the annotations.
 The name of an image and its corresponding annotation file must be the same apart from the file extension.
-You can find the MinneApple dataset converted to this format attached to the release of this tutorial.
+You can find the MinneApple dataset converted to this format attached to the first release of this tutorial.
 Alternatively, you can download the files from the official link and convert the labels yourself.

 Move the downloaded `minneapple.zip` file to the `data/` directory and unzip it